 While we wouldn’t recommend multitasking, we understand that it’s useful (and even inevitable) on some occasions.
 For example, you might want to compose a quick email or tweet, or carry on a Skype conversation when you’re browsing.
 It’s for situations like these that Opera has enabled the use of sidebar extensions.
 These extensions are no different from regular extensions except that you’ll access the former from a collapsible sidebar.

 Check out the sidebar extensions gallery and install a few extensions that could boost your workflow.
-Why not start off with Bookmarks by the Side, Classic Notes, and Quick History [No longer available]?
+Why not start off with Bookmarks by the Side, Classic Notes [No Longer Available], and Quick History [No longer available]?

 What’s Missing From Opera?